 Note: Be sure to check with your local authorities or event organizers, if you decide to hold an event in a public space.
 As the event coordinator, you are responsible for getting permission if required and paying any fees to use the location you choose.
 If in doubt, ask!
 If you are having difficulty finding information, send us an email at firstname.lastname@example.org, and we will try to help you out.

 Create a Facebook event and then invite your friends.
 Make sure to invite us to your event, so we can share it on the Bold Louisiana page on Facebook, too!

 Invite your friends and family to help you and attend.
 Ask them to bring pie, or other baked good, or help out at the table.
 Make sure to keep a list of your volunteers and their contact information so you can follow up with them.
 We strongly urge you to email or call your helpers to coordinate the event and ensure it runs smoothly.

-This supplies checklist can help you prepare for your Pies Against the Pipeline stand and help make sure you don’t forget anything important:
+This supplies checklist can help you prepare for your Pie-lines Not Pipelines stand and help make sure you don’t forget anything important: